Autodesk/hig/packages/button/README.md

 # Button

-HIG buttons trigger actions or changes within the interface.
+Weave buttons trigger actions or changes within the interface.
 They come in a number of varieties.

-Read more about when and how to use the Button components [on the HIG website](https://hig.autodesk.com/web/components/buttons).

 ## Getting started

 ```
-yarn add @hig/button @hig/theme-context @hig/theme-data
+yarn add @weave-design/button @weave-design/theme-context @weave-design/theme-data
 ```

 ## Import the component

 ```
-import Button from '@hig/button';
+import Button from '@weave-design/button';
 ```

 ## Basic usage